puppetlabs/puppet-docs/source/puppet/4.3/reference/services_agent_windows.markdown

 ##### Running Other Puppet Commands

-If you want to run other Puppet-related commands, you must start a command prompt **with administrative privileges.** You can do this with either the standard `cmd.exe` program, or the "Start Command Prompt with Puppet" Start menu item added by the Puppet installer.
+If you want to run other Puppet-related commands, you must start a command prompt **with administrative privileges.** (You can do so with either the standard `cmd.exe` program, or the "Start Command Prompt with Puppet" Start menu item added by the Puppet installer.)

-* On Windows 2003, make sure you are logged in as an administrator before starting the command prompt.
-* On Windows 7 or 2008, you must right-click the start menu item and choose "Run as administrator:"
+To do this, right-click the start menu item and choose "Run as administrator:"

 ![the right click menu, with run as administrator highlighted][rightclick]

 This will ask for UAC confirmation:

 ![UAC dialog][uac]

 #### Remotely